He’s the Man

 I die writing this but as a toddler, on the day I rejected my nappy, I insisted on wearing a pair of my brother’s Y fronts instead… CRINGE (FYI, still not sure I believe this story Dad).
 I lived in his cast offs, no party dresses for me, we’re talking skinny fit tees with ‘E.T Phone Home’ and ‘The Fonze is Cool’ proudly emblazed across the chest.

 Called Richard, known to me as Rich or pilchard for reasons I can no longer explain, he reinvented himself as Ricki and wore black, plaid and faded denim pretty exclusively.
-Spent hours hidden away in his black bedroom surrounded by the band logos he’d hand painted onto the wall whilst listening Pearl Jam’s… (surprise, surprise) Black.
+Of course he spent hours hidden away in his black bedroom surrounded by the band logos he’d hand painted onto the wall whilst listening to Pearl Jam’s… (surprise, surprise) Black.

 Bro, if you’re reading this, sorry for sneaking my BFF Elaine into your bedroom so she could smell your prized Jack Daniels tee.
 Sorry for the time me clawing my way into your room resulted in finger nail loss and bruising for me and a week’s grounding for you.
 Sorry for always pestering your friends, especially the dreamiest Dom.